 Featured on Cabin Porn (Summer cottage in the western foothills of Sierra Nevada Range, California.), this cabin is a whirlwind of sensations and tidbits.
 The arches are recycled from Korean War era arctic huts.
 The beams, windows, and door are salvaged from various demolition project-adventures, and the siding and cabinetry are home-made from locally sourced, rough sawn, beetle killed wood.

 All of the building materials were carried by hand the last few hundred feet to their construction location, though an unprecedented, torrential storm in late March 2018 eradicated all hope of future vehicle access.

 Luckily, this cabin is a bridge and it held strong as the creek below cut itself down to bedrock.
 Emboldened by a 15 minute adventure approach, ankle-twistingly perilous for the non-hiker, past wild grape, Himalayan blackberry bramble and California's ubiquitous poison oak, into the coziest, sleep-in-est, cutest, unlikeliest little honeymooner suite we could muster.

-We haul water into this cabin for drinking, phones can be charged on our micro PV solar system, and once in, you can feel great about laying about for a morning a world away from everything.
+We haul water into this cabin for drinking, and once in, you can feel great about laying about for a morning a world away from everything.

 We're working on building a composting toilet system for this space, but in the meantime, folks can use a non-smelly humanure-type bucket toilet at the cabin or our main farm composting toilet. !

 The shower is our main outdoor shower in the garden in the main farm area, so folks may want to shower right when they get back to the farm, before they head out to the bridge for the night.